Chances are, you’ve heard about people starting membership sites and making buckets of money.

-Which means they’ll attribute higher value to any content locked behind the gates of your membership site.
+Which means they’ll attribute higher value to any content available exclusively through paid member subscriptions.
 What’s more, existing members are more likely to upsell from within your membership site.
 Once they trust you, they’ll trust all your content.

 And finally, let’s flip to your prospect’s perspective.